Puppy trauma affecting rescue dog behaviour and fearfulness

 "Maybe this makes them a little bit more like us than we realised."

-The study also highlights dogs' unique position as a model for understanding trauma and resilience.
 Because dogs share our environments and social structures whilst having much shorter lifespans than humans, they offer researchers a valuable window into how genes and environment interact to shape behaviour.

-Whilst this research paints a sobering picture of trauma's lasting effects, it also points towards solutions.
 By identifying which dogs are most at risk and when they're most vulnerable, we can develop targeted interventions to prevent behavioural problems before they develop.

 For the millions of dogs in shelters and rescue organisations, this research could inform better matching between dogs and families, more effective rehabilitation programmes, and ultimately, fewer dogs being returned or euthanised due to behavioural issues.

-The Harvard team plans to continue following these dogs as they age, tracking how behaviour and health intersect over time.
 Their work reminds us that our dogs carry their histories with them, and that understanding those histories is the first step towards helping them heal and finally feel safe!

 The Author : Sally Gutteridge